-1. Quantity.
 You don’t have to order one invitation for EVERY person on your guest list.
 Because I’m pretty sure half of those people live at the same place.
-So when thinking of how many invitations to order, cut the number of guests you have in half. :)
+So when thinking of how many invitations to order, don’t forget to cut your total guest count in half.

-2. Price.
 Custom invitations are the way to go- and they’re NOT as expensive as you think.
-I think that just because the word “custom” is associated with it, many people automatically think it’s out of their price range.
-I know I did!
-(But essentially everything for your wedding SHOULD be custom, because your wedding is CUSTOM to YOU!)
+I think that just because the word “custom” is associated with it, many people automatically think it’s out of their price range- I know I did!
+(Note: Essentially everything for your wedding should be custom, because your wedding is CUSTOM to YOU!)
 Think of it this way- you don’t blink twice when you buy a mass produced greeting card with glitter on it for Mother’s Day for $5 at the drugstore, do you?
 I know I don’t!
-So if you can get awesome custom invitations that are SO much better than a glittered up greeting card for a few more dollars, that’s pretty AWESOME! :)
+So if you can get awesome custom invitations that are SO much better than a glittered up greeting card for a few more dollars (or the same as that greeting card), that’s pretty great, don’t you think?